corrections-and-exercises/react-quiz-01/README.md

 - Create following components
 - The tests check the behaviour of the components.
 We don't test for implementation details
 - We already have provided you with the necessary files to create your components.
-- You need to run "npm run test" to see if you succeed
+- You need to run "npm run test <nameofcomponent>" to see if you succeed

 ### Header

 - Create a component called Header
-- call this component in <App/>
 - It should accept following props: username="karl"
 - with this input it should render: "Hello Karl"
 - when no props are passed it should render "Hello Guest" instead